bschneidr/svrep/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 1 note

-* These notes are erroneous and can be ignored.
-The text strings 'Erciulescu' and 'Opsomer' are authors' names erroneously flagged as possibly misspelled.
-The flagged DOI is in fact the valid DOI for that paper.
+* As in previous accepted submissions, still seeing a note about a DOI link in the DESCRIPTION, despite the link being valid.

 ## Downstream dependencies